Bents Basin State Conservation Area

 - in the Sydney and surrounds region

-The park gates open at 9am all year round and close at 7pm during daylight savings (4.30pm at other times).
+The park gates open at 9am all year round and close at 4.30pm (May to Sept) and 7pm (Oct to Apr).

 Park entry fees: